routpalm/visualoom-backend/README.md

 # Environment
 ## Docker:
-A Docker compose file is provided to rapidly construct a test environment.
+An experimental Docker compose file is provided to rapidly construct a test environment.
 From the project root, run `docker compose up -d` to build and run the images.
 This includes an instance of PostgreSQL at `localhost:5432` and the Express app at `localhost:3001`.
+Again, this configuration is experimental and may not work in every environment.
+Use at your own discretion.

-## Steps to reproduce:
+## Reproducing the environment:
 - Download and Install [Node.js from the official website](https://nodejs.org/en)
 - Verify by running
 ```node --version; npm --version```